arthurgassner/swissenergy-frontend/docs/deployment.md

 [^5]: _Transport Layer Security_, the encryption protocol used by HTTPS.

-## Scheduled updating of the forecast
+## Scheduling automated updates of the forecast

 We can now access our ML solution through the internet; amazing!